Name Changed to Grace Communion International

 UPDATES on WCG:

 In November 2004 the Worldwide Church of God moved its headquarters from Pasadena to Glendora, California.
 In April 2009, they changed their name in the United States to Grace Communion International.
 (Some local church areas and countries may still carry the former name or a different one.)
 Today they have gone on to embrace New Age Teachers and philosophies.
 In April 2018, GCI relocated its headquarters to Charlotte, North Carolina.
-Joseph Tkach, Jr. retired at the end of 2018 and Greg Williams replaced him as GCI’s President.
+Joseph Tkach, Jr. retired at the end of 2018 and Greg Williams replaced him as GCI’s president.
+Read more about Greg Williams and his ongoing revision of GCI history in this article.

 2 Ambassador Report #48, May 1991, has a section entitled, “The FBI’s Files on the WCG.”
 A follow-up AR revealed that these files were later released with much blacked out.
 (Ambassador Report #51, October 1992) However, a researcher in contact with ESN viewed the original files.
 We were told, “However, I obtained and viewed the files from the early 1970s that weren’t blacked out.
 I had written the Un-American Activities Commission in 1972 and received information that HWA and WWCG were under surveillance and suspected of UnAmerican activities.
 I also received a letter from the Congressional Library.”
 The FBI files are also mentioned in this offsite report: The Conspiracy Was Strong – The Discernment Ministries. (search for the words “Worldwide Church of God”)